Gwangju Castle: History

 The first record of Gwangju Castle appears in the geography of Sejong Shilok, where it says 'Castle is built, it has a circumference of 972 steps', but no specific information (such as when the building was built) was given.
-However, because the fortress was built in Naju and Boseong in preparation for the invasion of the Joseon Dynasty, the city of Gwangju is presumed to have been built in the early 15th century.
+However, because the fortress was built in Naju and Boseong in preparation for the invasion of the Joseon dynasty, the city of Gwangju is presumed to have been built in the early 15th century.

 Destruction

 After the Korean Empire was established in 1897, Gwangju began to modernize.
 The government-owned buildings located in Gwangju during the period were used as post offices (passway through Seomun Tongan) and hospitals (Seo Gi-cheong).
 The Gwangju City Wall, which is believed to have been the center of Gwangju for at least 500 years, gradually disappeared.
 Most think that the Government-General of Korea began to demolish the wall in 1907, but some believe it had collapsed before that.

-The Hwangseong Sinmun, published on January 23, 1910, right before the Korea-Japan bombing, reported, "An observer of the province has filed an internal petition for the use of civil materials that tore up the walls and gate of Gwangju."
+The Hwangsŏng Shinmun, published on January 23, 1910, right before the Korea-Japan bombing, reported, "An observer of the province has filed an internal petition for the use of civil materials that tore up the walls and gate of Gwangju."
 Numerous buildings in Gwangju Castle are believed to have been dismantled by the Japanese during this period.